port-labs/port-docs/docs/guides-and-tutorials/create-cloud-resource-using-iac.md

 1. Head to the [Self-service tab](https://app.getport.io/self-serve) in your Port application, and click on `+ New action`.

 2. Each action in Port is directly tied to a blueprint.
+Our action creates a resource that is associated with a service and will be provisioned as part of the service's CD process.
-Our action creates a resource for an existing `service` in our environment, so choose `Service` from the dropdown list.
+   Choose `Service` from the dropdown list.

+3. This action does not create/delete entites, but rather performs an operation on an existing entity.
+Therefore, we will choose `Day-2` as the action type.
-3. Fill out the form like this and click `Next`:
+   Fill out the form like this and click `Next`:

 <img src='/img/guides/iacActionDetails.png' width='50%' />

 <br/><br/>

-4. We want our s3 bucket to be given a name and a public/private visibility.
+4. We want the developer who uses this action to specify simple inputs and not be overwhelmed with all the configurations available for an S3 bucket.
+For this action, we will define a name and a public/private visibility.
    Click on `+ New input`, fill out the form like this and click `Create`:

 <img src='/img/guides/iacActionInputName.png' width='50%' />

 <br/><br/>

-5. Now let's create the visibility input.
+5. Now let's create the visibility input, which will later serve as the `acl` of our resource.
    Click on `+ New input`, fill out the form like this and click `Create`:

 <img src='/img/guides/iacActionInputVisibility.png' width='50%' />